 Luis’ current official job title was Director of Space-Based Confederation Defense Forces.
 Additionally, Ruth had tasked him with working out a comprehensive strategy to fortify and defend the Multistellar.
 The job had become even more urgent after Mother’s resignation as Confederation Management AI.
 She was still helping Ruth understand what it took to govern the Multistellar—and more urgently—what it would take to protect it.

 Now to his next appointment.
 He hesitated, then opened the drawer in his desk and pulled out a bottle of locally distilled whiskey.
 A quick pull, then a longer one.
 He looked around guiltily, and then grinned in embarrassment.
 The bottle went back into the drawer.
 A few days ago, 4647, the sentient Gateway Authority AI, had contacted him.
 Wanted a face-to-face.
 A face-to-face with 4647’s monochrome avatar.
 White hair, white clothes, white skin, shoes, etc.

 The door chime sounded, and Luis stood smoothly, the custom-fitted charcoal suit perfectly hugging his fit body.
 “Come in.”

-And there he stood, the eccentric physical embodiment of the Gateway Authority, flashing a white smile.
+And there he stood, the eccentric physical embodiment of the Gateway Authority, flashing a broad, white smile.
 Luis almost unconsciously clamped his jaw down, which he tried to hide behind a cordial smile of his own.